 Central trade unions: Confederation of Mongolian Trade Unions (CMTU).
 CMTU formerly belonged to the communist trade union “World Federation”, but is now a member of the World Trade Union ITUC.
 In addition, there are a number of smaller and independent trade unions, including the Confederation of Free Trade Unions (CFTU).

-According to Bridgat, North Korea is one of 5 countries in East Asia.
+North Korea is one of 5 countries in East Asia.
 The country’s only trade unions are GFTUK, which is completely controlled by the state.
 The union structure is built according to the Soviet model.
 The trade union movement is closely linked to the state apparatus and its task is to promote production and be responsible for certain education, health care, childcare, culture, etc. There are no reports of strikes in North Korea.
 GFTUK is a member of the communist trade union international FVF.
 Contact with the trade union movement in Western Europe is non-existent.
 The Swedish trade union movement has never conducted any projects in North Korea.

 Central trade union organization: The country’s only trade union organization is GFTUK, which is completely controlled by the state.
 There is no member of the World Trade Union ITUC.